interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 The interledger protocol treats each interledger payment as an independent entity unrelated to any other interledger payment.
 There are no connections or channels (virtual or otherwise).

-The interledger protocol uses one key mechanism in providing its service: Amount

-The Amount acts as an implicit time-to-live: Each time the payment is forwarded, the forwarding connector will take some fee out of the inbound amount.
-Once a connector recognizes that the inbound amount is worth less (though not necessarily numerically smaller) than the destination amount in the ILP header, it will refuse to forward the packet.
+Interledger payments do not carry a dedicated time-to-live or remaining-hops field.
+Instead, the amount field acts as an implicit time-to-live: Each time the payment is forwarded, the forwarding connector will take some fee out of the inbound amount.
+Once a connector recognizes that the inbound amount is worth less (though not necessarily numerically smaller) than the destination amount in the ILP header, it will refuse to forward the payment.

 ### Definitions

+##### Transfer
+&emsp;Change in ownership of some asset

 ##### Ledger
 &emsp;System which records transfers

 ##### Connector
 &emsp;System which relays transfers between two ledgers

-##### Transfer
-&emsp;Local book transfer affecting two or more accounts on a single ledger

 ##### Payment
 &emsp;An exchange of assets involving one or more transfers on different ledgers